 Photo collage with 3 photos: fresh golden berries, dried berries, and berries w/ paper husk.

-Golden Berries Nutrition (USDA)
+Golden Berries Nutrition

-Golden berries, aka Incan berries, are rich in polyphenolic compounds and have anti-inflammatory effects and a high antioxidant content to fight free radicals that cause oxidative stress, contributing to chronic disease and making you age faster.
 A single serving (1 cup) contains 74 calories, ~ 3 grams protein, ~16 grams carbohydrates, and ~ 1 gram of fat.
-In addition, they’re a good source of vitamin C, vitamin A, beta carotene, niacin, thiamine, and vitamin K. And they provide 6 grams of fiber to help promote a healthy gut microbiome.
+They’re also a good source of vitamin C, vitamin A, beta carotene, niacin, thiamine, and vitamin K. They also provide 6 grams of fiber to help promote a healthy gut microbiome.

 Potential Health Benefits